CryoScythe/MASM-autolinker/README.md

-  exec help     ; opens help for exec exec foo notd ; runs autoexec routine for foo.asm and returns foo.obj and foo.exe exec foo      ; runs autoexec routine as before and opens turbodebugger for resulting executable
+  exec help     ; opens help for exec exec foo notd ; runs autoexec routine for foo.asm and returns foo.obj and foo.exe exec foo      ; runs autoexec routine as before and opens turbodebugger for resulting executable exec foo oe   ; runs autoexec routine as before and executes the exe file created
 ```